 Step 4: AmCham China will notify you via e-mail when the passport is ready for pick-up from AmCham China.
 The applicants will pick up his/her passport from AmCham China or may have it returned by courier service.

 If the applicant chooses to have the passport returned by courier.
-Applicants can track his/her passport’s delivery process by the tracking number provided by the EMS Express courier service through the EMS Express website (http://www.ems.com.cn).
+Applicants can track his/her passport’s delivery process by the tracking number provided by the courier service through their website.
 Please Note: There are certain risks during the courier delivery process, such as the risk that the passport may be lost or damaged.
 AmCham China will not bear any legal responsibility for any of these occurrences.

 Our address: 3F, Gate 4, Pacific Century Place, 2A Workers' Stadium North Road, Beijing